kata-ai/development-standard/frontend/README.md

 This styleguide should be seen as an extension of the styleguide defined in the [General Guidelines](./general-guidelines.md).
 All the rules outlined there still apply.

+### Indentation & Line length

+#### Use a 2-space indentation

+Contrary to the General Guidelines, we use 2-space indentation for the frontend.

 ### Naming

 #### Keep filenames clear and concise